 Many of our 55 bedrooms have sea views, some rooms can accommodate 2 persons and we encourage residents to personalise their own space.
 All bedrooms and communal areas have a call bell system that links to our care team.

 Our large dining room has adaptations available for those with specific needs around nutrition, more fantastic sea views and lovely home cooked meals.
 Some residents choose to eat in their own rooms or in the CasBAR, our bistro area with outside decking to enjoy Eastbourne’s high levels of sunshine.

-Outings include visits to popular tourist attractions or day trips to France.
-Activities can be sedate and relaxing, such as yoga, flower arranging or a visit from Pet Pals.
+Outings include visits to popular tourist attractions.
+Activities can be sedate and relaxing, such as Art or Ceramics, Flower arranging or a visit from Therapy Animals.
 There are also more demanding activities such as gardening, karaoke, boccia or a lively group game and discussion within our CasBAR.